rust-lang/nomicon/src/lifetimes.md

 But we now have the additional reference to check.
-We must now prove that the returned reference can have the same lifetime as the arguments of lifetime '&'s2'.
+We must now prove that the returned reference can have the same lifetime as the arguments of lifetime `&'s2`.
 This brings us to a second rule:

 > The return value of a function `&'r T` can be converted to an argument `&'s T`
 > if the lifetime of `&'r T` is equal or shorter than `&'s T`.

 To make our program compile, we would have to subsitute `res: &'res` for `res:
 &'s2`, but we can't since `&'res` in fact out-lives `&'s2`.
-This program is in fact inconsistent and the compiler rightfully rejects the program because we try make a reference (`&'res`) which outlives one of the values it refer to (`&'s2`).
+This program is inconsistent and the compiler rightfully rejects the program because we try make a reference (`res`) which outlives one of the values it may refer to (`s2`).

 [Formally, function return values are said to be *contravariant*, the opposite of *covariant*.]